johnslimai/dockerslimexamples/index.md

  I decided to use a container with nuxt.js and node.js for this example.
 Nuxt.js is gaining popularity as a web app framework for vue.js.
 My team has been working with nuxt.js lately, so its interesting to me.

- - Open [DockerHub](https://hub.docker.com/) and type `nuxt` into the search bar. you can also just click this link:
+ - Open [DockerHub](https://hub.docker.com/) and type `nuxt` into the search bar.
+You can also just click this link:

  [https://hub.docker.com/search?q=nuxt&type=image](https://hub.docker.com/search?q=nuxt&type=image)